ncstabile17/dspp-final-project/index.md

 I construct two machine learning models to predict the amount of DC government investment in a particular project.
 These include not just affordable housing projects, but other economic development investments including some related to small businesses, nonprofits, and arts and culture.

+As part of the modeling process, feature engineering was conducted and largely based on recommendations and techniques from Bradley Boehmke & Brandon Greenwell (2020).

 Notably, these investments are heavily right-skewed, with most investments under \$1.5M and a long tail reaching a maximum of over \$215M for one project.
 Due to this skew, I log-transform the project investment variable before building my predictive models.
+The stylized table below was produced by referencing a tutorial by Daniel D. Sjoberg, Michael Curry, Margie Hannum, Karissa Whiting, Emily C. Zabor (2020).

 ![Figure 8](/8-investment-hist.png)